scordio/jimfs-junit-jupiter/README.md

 Compared to the configuration options that Jimfs provides, Jimfs JUnit Jupiter exposes a much smaller surface to keep its usage simple.

-In case you are missing something for your use case, please [raise an issue](../../issues/new)!
+In case something is missing for your use case, please [raise an issue](../../issues/new)!

 ## License